 In 2 dives on a trip, you will have the chance to test what you have learned in the course.
 You will demonstrate that you can navigate on the site with the assistance and guidance of your instructor.
 You will also learn the planning, spotting, and orientation that is done out of the water, even before the dive start.

-Timeline of the SSI – Navigation specialty course
+Timeline of the IANTD – Navigation specialty course

 This dive specialty usually takes 2 days to complete for the basic course option, including 2 dives in open water.
 It is possible to make the course a lot more complete to add two extra dives.
 This way you can really perfect your skills and knowledge to a higher level.